 Eek!
 Red wine!
 Doesn’t that stain?

-Yes, it can stain your teeth, but according to research, it can also make your mouth healthier.
-You’ve probably heard that a moderate intake of red wine can help reduce the risk of heart disease.
+Keep Teeth White and Healthy: Yes, it can stain your teeth, but according to research, it can also make your mouth healthier.
+Moreover, you’ve probably heard that a moderate intake of red wine can help reduce the risk of heart disease.
 That’s because the beverage is a good source of healthy antioxidants that help protect blood vessels.
 Scientists have also found that the plant ingredients in red wine may also help banish bad bacteria.

-In a 2014 lab study, for example, researchers grew samples of bacteria that typically cause cavities and then dipped those samples in a number of liquids, including red wine, water and alcohol.
-They found that red wine — with and without alcohol — was the most effective at killing the bad bacteria.
+Furthermore, in a 2014 lab study, for example, researchers grew samples of bacteria that typically cause cavities and then dipped those samples in a number of liquids, including red wine, water, and alcohol.
+Moreover, they found that red wine — with and without alcohol — was the most effective at killing the bad bacteria.

 But what about those stains?
-You can prevent them with some simple steps:
+Moreover, you can prevent them with some simple steps:

 - Brush your teeth about an hour before you drink your wine as bacteria have a harder time sticking to clean teeth

 - Always eat something while you sip on the wine to help clear it from your teeth